 In the year 1972, two years before his death, at in Islamic conference held in the city of al-Bayḍāʾ in Libya, he shook the scholarly community by declaring his informed personal opinion (ijtihād) regarding the stoning of adulterers in Islam, in which he rejected the punishment based on a number of arguments.
 While his arguments are not conclusive, they deserve to be taken seriously.
 If even there is the slightest chance that he is correct, then that should be sufficient to put a permanent suspension on this punishment, because it involves the taking of human lives, and we cannot do that if we cannot be sure whether God really commands it or not.

-While the evidence for stoning is very strong and the Companions supported it even after the Prophet’s death , the evidence that stoning adulterers was a punishment that was abrogated by the Quran (but which the Companions apparently did not realize) is as follows:
+The evidence that stoning adulterers was a punishment that was abrogated by the Quran is as follows:

-- There is no evidence that the Prophet or any of the Rashidun Caliphs after him stoned anyone after the revelation of Surat al-Nur which prescribes lashing for adulterers.
+- There is no strong evidence that the Prophet or any of the Rashidun Caliphs after him stoned anyone after the revelation of Surat al-Nur which prescribes lashing for adulterers.
 See my article: The stoning of adulterers in Islam: No strong hadith shows it happened after Surat al-Nur

 - The Quran says slave women will only deserve half the punishment of free women (4:25).
 Stoning is not a punishment that can be halved.

 - Surat al-Nur was specifically revealed regarding the case of a married woman (Aisha) being accused of adultery.
-Its very first verses prescribe lashes to “adulterers”.
+Its very beginning prescribe lashes to “adulterers”.
 It makes little sense that this sura, revealed in the case of a married woman, would start out (and finish) by only mentioning punishments for unmarried people.
+This is just unbelievable.

 - Verse 4:15 tells Muslims to keep “their adulterous women” in the home until they either die or “God makes for them a way”.
 There is no hint in the verse that this is meant only for unmarried women, and “God making a way for them” only makes sense if these women had been given the punishment of lashing then left to themselves to repent and perhaps later remarry.